Sustainability

 How we apply the Investment Exclusions

 We obtain a list of companies to which the Investment Exclusions apply through a third-party provider7.
-This list of excluded companies is reviewed and updated annually, and then provided to our internal and external investment managers who invest directly in Australian or International listed shares for Cbus, who must then:
+This list of excluded companies is reviewed and updated annually, and then provided to our internal and external investment managers who invest directly in Australian or International listed shares for Cbus Super, who must then:

 • Exclude new and existing direct investments in the shares in those companies; and/or